 Areas of focus

-- Try to represent the diversity of people using the service.
-Use a range of methods from the Patient Engagement Toolkit to reach beyond the Panel.
+Try to represent the diversity of people using the service.
+Use a range of methods from our tools and resources to reach beyond the panel.

 Your first meetings